-Table 1:Constraints faced by cattle rearers during transition period of milch cattle
+Table 1: Constraints faced by cattle rearers during transition period of milch cattle

-Sr. No Constraints Frequency (N=120) Per cent Rank 1.
-High cost of veterinary medicines.
-120 100.00 I 2.
-Low milk rate 113 94.17 П 3.
-High cost of feed 110 91.67 III 4.
-Insufficient information about the proper management practices need to be followed during the transition period of milch cattle.
-98 81.67 IV 5.
-Problem in identification of cattle diseases and disorders.
-84 70.00 V 6.
-High incidence of diseases and disorders in milch cattles during transition period.
-76 63.33 VI 7.
-The distant location of veterinary hospitals and non availability of government veterinary doctors.
-61 50.83 VII 8.
-Lack of knowledge about vaccination schedule and care and management of newly born calf.
-55 45.83 VIII 9.
-Improper veterinary service 40 33.33 IX affected, suggesting that the economic returns from milk production are not satisfactory for most cattle rearers.
+It was observed from Table no.1 that, the most significant constraint, affecting all respondents (100%), is the high cost of veterinary medicines, indicating that veterinary care is a major financial burden for cattle rearers.
+The second most common issue is the low milk rate, with 94.17% of respondents affected, suggesting that the economic returns from milk production are not satisfactory for most cattle rearers.
 The high cost of feed ranks third, with 91.67% of respondents facing this issue, highlighting the critical impact of feed costs on overall profitability.
 Additionally, 81.67% of respondents lack sufficient information about proper management practices during the transition period, emphasizing the need for better education and resources for cattle rearers.
 Problems in identifying cattle diseases and disorders are significant for 70.00% of respondents, underscoring the importance of early detection and treatment for maintaining cattle health.
 The high incidence of diseases and disorders during the transition period affects 63.33% of respondents, indicating a need for improved disease management practices.
 The distant location of veterinary hospitals and the non-availability of government veterinary doctors is a constraint for 50.83% of respondents, highlighting the necessity of accessible veterinary services.
 Lack of knowledge about vaccination schedules and care of newly born calves affects 45.83% of respondents, pointing to the importance of proper vaccination and care for calf health and growth.
-Lastly, improper veterinary service is the least common constraint, affecting 33.33% of respondents, suggesting that while veterinary services are available, their quality may not always meet the required standards.
+Lastly, improper veterinary services are available, their quality may not always meet the required standards.